nasuni-labs/local-nasuni-management-mcp-server/README.md

 ## Available Tools

+**Note:** All tools require 'Enable NMC API Access' permissions.

 ### Filer Management
 - `list_filers` - List all filer with hardware details
 - `get_filer_stats` - Get aggregate statistics about all filers
 - `get_filer` - Get detailed information about a specific filer
 - `get_volumes_by_filer` - Get all volumes connected to a filer

+**Required Permissions:**
+- Manage All Filers or a set of Filers
+- Manage Volume Settings (Can't add/delete).

 ### Volume Operations
 - `list_volumes` - List all storage volumes with comprehensive details